Calumet and Hecla Mining Company: Labor issues

 Its treatment of employees brought praise from outside the Copper Country.
 A writer for Harper's Magazine visited a number of iron and copper mines of upper Michigan in 1882, but singled out Calumet and Hecla's labor policies for particular praise.
 He wrote: "But the Calumet Company have no reason to fear strikes among any portion of their force."
-In 1898, the Michigan Commissioner of Mineral Statistics enthused: "No mining company in the world treats its employees better than Calumet and Hecla."
-In 1916, the Arizona Bureau of Mines wrote of Calumet ans Hecla, which had no operations in Arizona: "Probably no mining company in the country has paid more attention to welfare work than has the Calumet and Hecla Mining Company, and its subsidiaries, in the upper Michigan peninsula."
+In 1898, the Michigan Commissioner of Mineral Statistics enthused that "no mining company in the world treats its employees better than Calumet and Hecla."
+In 1916, the Arizona Bureau of Mines wrote of Calumet and Hecla, which had no operations in Arizona: "Probably no mining company in the country has paid more attention to welfare work than has the Calumet and Hecla Mining Company, and its subsidiaries, in the upper Michigan peninsula."
 The Arizona Bureau of Mines followed with more than a page detailing the employee benefits at Calumet and Hecla in Michigan.

-But Calumet and Hecla, like the other mining companies in the Copper Country, was accused of paternalism.
+However, Calumet and Hecla's labor policy, like that the other mining companies in the Copper Country, was rife with paternalism.
 The charge of paternalism was not disputed by those in favor of the company, who even embraced the term, and saw it as the policy of enlightened capitalism.
 Company paternalism was most evident in company housing.
 Calumet and Hecla built hundreds of company houses, and provided them to married employees at low rents that left no room for any company profit.
 The company also allowed employees to build about 1,000 houses on rented Calumet and Hecla land, but under terms by which the company could force them to vacate their houses on short notice.
-Whether in rented company housing, or their own houses located on rented company land, the employees and their families were dependent on the continued good will of the company for the literal roof over their heads.
+Whether in rented company housing, or their own houses located on rented company land, the employees and their families were dependent on the continued good will of the company for housing.
 The provision of housing to favored employees also fostered jealousies among those not so favored.
 Although continued employment with Calumet and Hecla was required for occupancy of company housing, Calumet and Hecla, unlike the Quincy and Copper Range companies, did not evict strikers during the 1913-1914 strike.